The physical changes that occur during puberty are usually marked by distinct stages of development.

 - usually starts at about 15 years of age

-- your genitals will look like an adult’s, and pubic hair will spread to the inner thigh
+- your genitals will look like an adult’s, and pubic hair will spread to your inner thigh

-- you will begin to grow facial hair and may have to start shaving
+- you'll begin to grow facial hair and may have to start shaving

-- most boys will reach full adult maturity between 18 and 19 years of age
+- most boys will have reached full adult maturity by 18 years of age

 During puberty, your body becomes more sensitive to the hormone testosterone, which is present in both boys and girls.
 Testosterone causes small glands in your skin to produce too much oil (sebum).

 Dead skin can also block the opening of hair follicles (the small tubes in your skin that hold a hair in place).
-The sebum can build up behind the blocked follicle, which can cause blackheads or whiteheads (spots) to develop.
+The sebum can build up behind the blocked follicle, which can cause spots (blackheads or whiteheads) to develop.

-Hormonal changes will also alter the levels of acid in your skin, encouraging the growth of bacteria.
-When bacteria infect a blocked hair follicle, they can produce a deeper infection, such as a spot (pustule) or nodule.
+Hormonal changes also alter the levels of acid in your skin, encouraging the growth of bacteria.
+If bacteria infect a blocked hair follicle, a deeper infection can occur, such as a spot (pustule) or nodule.

-Mild to moderate acne can usually be treated using an antibacterial cream.
-If your acne is more severe, your GP may recommend antibiotic tablets.
+Mild to moderate acne can usually be treated with antibacterial cream.
+In more severe cases, your GP may recommend antibiotic tablets.

-A girl's periods usually start between the age of 10 and 16; usually at 12-13.
-Your periods will continue until the menopause, which usually occurs at 45-55 years of age.
+A girl's monthly periods usually start between 11-14 years of age (usually at 12-13).
+They continue until the menopause, which usually occurs around the age of 50.

 - sore breasts